A Message from our Executive Director, Scott S. Barr

 Dear Shelby County Friends,

-Thank your for visiting our Shelby County United Way website.
-As we start 2015, it is important to see the impact made in the community during 2014.
-First and Foremost, we achieved goal raising just over $1,320,000 from a very generous community.
-This allowed for the funding of 27 agencies and programs.
+Thank you for visiting our Shelby County United Way website.
+As we start 2016, we are truly humbled by our generous community.
+We achieved goal raising just over $1,350,000 providing the funding of 27 agencies and programs.

-During 2014, the staff and I were engaged and involved in the community.
-The Shelby County United Way is a member of the Shelby County Drug Free Coalition, Area Agency on Aging, Shelby County Community Service Council, Continuum of Care, and Family and Children First Council.
+During 2015, the staff and I were engaged and involved in the community.
+The Shelby County United Way is a member of the Shelby County Drug Free Coalition, Area Agency on Aging, Shelby County Community Service Council, Continuum of Care, Homeless Task Force, and Family and Children First Council.

 Scott S. Barr